 “As a therapist, I truly believe in providing person-centered care.
 I work with co-occurring disorders (substance use and mental health disorders) and utilize techniques to assist in the holistic healing of our clients.
 I help clients navigate through treatment by identifying negative thoughts, emotions, and coping strategies to help our clients to progress towards maintaining their sobriety.
 I believe that clients are the experts in their experiences and utilize interventions to help process and express them through the duration of their treatment.”

 Rochelle was born in Bitburg, Germany and raised across the United States due to being a member of a military family.
 Rochelle graduated with honors from Wichita State University with her Bachelor of Arts in Psychology and a minor in Sociology.
 She attended St. Mary’s University for her Master of Arts in Marriage and Family Therapy.
 She has worked for two years dealing mostly with severe mental illnesses (Schizophrenia, Bipolar, Major Depressive Disorder, Personality Disorders), substance use, and psychological trauma at the Center for Health Care Services with court mandated clients.
 Prior to that she worked at St. Mary’s University as a career counselor for about two years assisting college students in finding their path in the university and in life.
 She has received training in COPSD, SAMHSA, Trauma, PTSD, and Complicated Grief, and Understanding Addictions.
 She typically utilizes a systemic counseling approach with Solution Focused Therapy, Cognitive Behavior Therapy, or Emotion Focused Therapy.
-She is excited about joining the team in July 2018 at Ripple Ranch Recovery as the Primary Clinical Therapist.
+She is excited about joining the team in July 2018 at Ripple Ranch Recovery as a Clinical Therapist.
 She strives to incorporate more mindfulness techniques into her therapy in order to offer a more holistic approach in treating the issues clients present.

 "Each client will walk their own recovery road, and NO recovery road is ever the SAME, each individual has their story and personal struggles, Ripple Ranch specializes in creating a true individualized plan for each of our clients and working together with all our professional staff to develop a unique and specific plan for each individual to meet their specific goals of sobriety."